Phil-Lord/EB-Simulator/README.md

   - Avoidance Radius Multiplier: The percentage size of each actor's neighbour radius that it should avoid objects within (0 = no avoidance, 1 = avoid all neighbours).

 ## Building
+Once a simulation has been added (along with groups, rules, memory, and filters), the project can be built and ran, ready to be distributed to students, other lecturers, or anyone who may find it useful.